 The flu virus is very effective at infecting people.
 If someone with the flu coughs or sneezes near you, you could pick it up through the air.
 You can also get it by touching your eyes, nose or mouth after contact with a doorknob, the buttons on an ATM machine or the handle of a supermarket cart that was touched or coughed on by an infected person.

 When students come home from college, where they live in close quarters with others, they tend to bring the flu with them.

 5. It’s Especially Dangerous for Babies, the Elderly, and Those with Compromised Immune Systems

-Newborns too young for the flu vaccine, older people for whom the vaccine isn’t as effective and people with compromised immune systems are especially at risk.
+Newborns and infants under 6 months of age who are too young for the flu vaccine, older people for whom the vaccine isn’t as effective and people with compromised immune systems are especially at risk.
 While a normally healthy adult might get through a bout of the flu without too much distress, he or she could easily pass it on to a vulnerable person in their family, their workplace or on public transportation.